 Cola nut is a product that is mostly sourced from forests.
 It is imperative as it is one of the few stimulants allowed to Muslims.
 In certain regions such as West Africa, the Cola nuts are seen as a sign of friendship and peace, which gives the nut a center stage in meetings, reunions, festivals, and ceremonies.

 Timber is one of the main products sourced from forests.
 It is also considered the major cause of deforestation in most uncontrolled forests due to its high demand, which attracts illegal logging.
 The need for timber in furniture and real estate industries has pushed the demand above the regional supply resulting in global trade.

-Wood products are the major forest products that are traded globally with the main sources of wood products being regions with the tropical forests.
+Wood products are the major forest products that are traded globally, with the main sources of wood products being regions with tropical forests.
 The common timber products you will most likely find or use in your home include:

-Wood as raw material, which is also known as the roundwood is commonly used for commercial fuel.
+Wood, as raw material, which is also known as roundwood is commonly used for commercial fuel.
 Although the data from countries on roundwood removals for fuel is unreliable, there is enough evidence on how important the wood raw material is in the energy sector.

-The biggest importer of wood logs from Europe region is China, with the main exporters being New Zealand and the Russian Federation.
+The biggest importer of wood logs from the European region is China, with the main exporters being New Zealand and the Russian Federation.
 The US and Canada are also major producers of logs.

 10. Sawn Hardwood

 Sawn hardwood is mainly used in flooring, furniture, millwork, pallets, and cabinets.
 The demand for hardwood products has been growing steadily over the decades as it is pushed by the demand for trendy designs and fashions.

 Since it is usually more expensive than other alternatives, most people demand trendy hardwood designs during home renovations.
 Oaktree is a popular choice in the furniture and flooring industry.